GreenSky-Productions/PyTranslate/README.md

 ## Remove Entries

-Select a Entry and press ´Delete` [Edit](README.md#edit-entries) a Entry and press the Delete Button in the left bottom Corner.
+Select a Entry and press Â´Delete` [Edit](README.md#edit-entries) a Entry and press the Delete Button in the left bottom Corner.

 ## Export your Translation